 This requirement directly follows from the purpose of the RCPs to facilitate climate model runs that are relevant for policy-making and scientific assessment (and thus cover the full uncertainty range).

-If The Twilight Zone is a wondrous land whose boundaries are that of imagination, the boundaries of the human imagination as described here—economic and energy resource growth in all cases—have been clearly demarcated.
+The Twilight Zone is a wondrous land whose boundaries are that of imagination.
+The boundaries of our imagination—economic and energy resource growth in all scenarios—have been clearly demarcated in the Representative Concentration Pathways.

 That's the signpost up ahead — your next stop, the Twilight Zone.